KristofferHebert/events/README.md

 # Events

 Helps you create and share events.
-Built in with React.js and Sails.js.
+Built with React.js and Sails.js.